discord-jda/JDA-Website/docs/using-jda/getting-started.md

 ## Making a Ping-Pong Protocol

 !!! warning "Privileged Message Content Intent"
-    Be aware that the ability for bots to read the text of messages is soon being gated behind a privileged intent.
+    Be aware that the ability for bots to read the text of messages is gated behind a privileged intent.
-    This means that bots will not by default have access to it.
+    This means that bots will not have access to it by default.
 Bots in under 100 servers can manually enable it in their bot dashboard.
-    This change is scheduled for the 1st of September 2022.

 1. Setup your JDA instance (see [Connecting To Discord](#connecting-to-discord-with-a-bot-account))
 1. Implement an `EventListener` or extend `ListenerAdapter`